olesonlab/training_lpandori/README.md

 This is Kirsten, hacking your code.

-This is Lauren, responding to your hack.
+This is Lauren, responding to your hack - Shark the cat is working on it.